 Color hardener is a completely different product, and cost, usage and installation techniques are completely different as well.
-Color hardener produces a much wider palette range of color than what could normally be produced with using integral color.
-Jobs that are done with color hardener have bright, intense, crisp-looking color.
+It can produce a much wider palette range of color than what could normally be produced with using integral color.
+Color hardener jobs end up having a bright, intense, crisp-looking color.
 The surface looks kind of like the shell of an M&M candy.

 The color hardener creates a much more durable, vibrant and wear-resistant surface than standard concrete.
 Hardener actually provide our surfaces with better abrasion resistance, color vibrancy and performance.